LEADERSHIP TEAM

 In addition to being a Leadership Atlanta Class of 2020 graduate, Dave also serves as a Governor-appointed member of the Georgia Employment First Council.
 He sits on the board for the Georgia Association of Training, Employment and Supports (GATES) and serves as its president from 2019-2023.
 He was also a nominee for the Turknett Leadership Group's 2018 Leadership Character Award.
 Dave's educational background includes a bachelor's degree in sociology and criminal justice from Bluffton College and a master's degree in rehabilitation counseling from Bowling Green State University.

-A native of Bowling Green, Ohio, Dave now resides in Powder Springs with his wife, Priscilla, their son Cohen, and their daughter Callie.
+A native of Bowling Green, Ohio, Dave now resides in Kennesaw with his wife, Priscilla, their son Cohen, and their daughter Callie.
 During football season, Dave can be found passionately cheering for the Pittsburgh Steelers.

 TAMMY SHEARER | CHIEF FINANCIAL OFFICER